rancher/opni-docs/docs/deployment/quickstart.md

 export KUBECONFIG=[PATH_TO_KUBECONFIG_FILE]
 export PATH=$PATH:[PATH_TO_KUBECTL_BINARY]
 ```
-Then, you can inject anomalies into your cluster with this command:
+Then you can inject anomalies into your cluster with this command:
 ```bash
 sh <(curl -sfL https://raw.githubusercontent.com/rancher/opni-docs/main/quickstart_files/errors_injection.sh)
 ```